 We welcome you to join our Knitting and Crochet group to learn how to make preemie babies hats, prayer scarfs, and octopuses.
 This group meets every 3rd Thursday of the Month.

 Quilting for NICU at LeBonheur Children’s Hospital

-Our mission extends to serving others with monthly feedings for homeless individuals and families experiencing food insecurity in North Memphis.
 We also have on-going partnerships with other ministries in the city such as Neighborhood Christian Center, Multi-National Ministries and Streets Ministries that include financial and volunteer support for youth tutoring and mentoring initiatives.